philbort/udacity_self_driving_car/README.md

 # [Udacity Self Driving Car Nanodegree](https://www.udacity.com/drive)

 This repository contains all the projects I have completed for the [Self Driving Car Nanodegree](https://www.udacity.com/drive) offered by [Udacity](https://www.udacity.com).
+There are over 11,000 people applied for this Nanodegree progam and I was selected as one of the 500 students for the very first cohort started in October 2016.

 ## Term 1:  Computer Vision and Deep Learning